Iceland

 Westman Islands

 The Westman Islands (Vestmannaeyjar) are located approximately 10km off the Islandic coast.
 In total, they count 15 islands and countless cliffs.
 The Westman Islands are the main breeding spot for puffins.
 In 1963, the youngest island Surtsey was formed by volcanic activity.
 10 years later, all of the sudden a 1,5 km long cleft gaped above the city centre and was followed by a volcano eruption.
-Immediately, the inhabitants of the main island Heimaey flew.
+Immediately, the inhabitants of the main island Heimaey evacuated.
 Around 400 houses were buried under the lava masses.
 If you are interested in receiving more information of this event, you must visit the volcano museum Eldheimar.

 Vik